npm/devrel/talks/abstracts.md

 In this talk, we’ll discuss lessons learned one year after going from a boot camp graduate to a full-time JavaScript developer.
 Not only will I cover advice for newer developers, but I’ll also discuss what you can do if you’re a more advanced developer who works with newer developers.
 We’ll walk through effective techniques for mentoring, interviewing, and learning new technologies while striking a sustainable balance.

+## Misc
+**Personal Branding: it’s more important than you think by [Frédéric Harper](https://twitter.com/fharper)**
+Why should you care about your personal brand?
+After all, it’s not like you are an actor or the lead singer for a rock band.
+In fact, it’s never been more important for you to think about yourself as a brand.
+Doing so will provide rocket fuel for your career.
+You’ll find better jobs and become a  “thought leader” in your industry.
+You’ll become known for your expertise and leadership; people will seek your advice and point of view.
+As a developer, there are many tools you can use to build a personal brand, and this presentation will help you learn how to get visibility, make a real impact, and achieve your goals.
+You don’t need to be a marketing expert or a personal branding guru— you can be yourself and get your dream job or reach the next level of your career.

 ## Open Source (general)
 **How to become an open source contributor in 10 steps by [Frédéric Harper](https://twitter.com/fharper)**